VegaDeftwing/OpGuidesHugoSrc/content/Engineering/codeintro.md

 ## The building blocks of programming

-All programming is just chaining logic, for example using treatments like "if a is b, then make c hold the value of a-3" followed by "if c is negitive then say hello"
+All programming is just chaining logic, for example using treatments like "if a is b, then make c hold the value of a-3" followed by "if c is negative then say hello"

 Well, that's actually an easy program